 Why is it difficult to ascend Chimborazo?

-Some guides propose longer programs, in which you climb several peaks before going to Chimborazo, gaining altitude progressively.
+Some guides recommend longer programs that include multiple summits, allowing your body to adjust before going to Chimborazo.
 Check out this 10-day program climbing Cayambe & Chimborazo, or this 11-day expedition that takes you to 5 Ecuadorian summits.

 Whymper summit, Chimborazo